-PROJECT STATUS UPDATES

-COMPONENT

-CONSTRUCTION WORKS

-Mwache Dam Preparatory works
+Preparatory works

-civil works and Since the commencement of the Mwache works in January 2023, the Contractor has been undertaking preparatory works which include the development of the quarry at the
+Since the commencement of the Mwache works in January 2023, the Contractor has been undertaking preparatory works which include the development of the quarry at the Mazeras-Kinango Bridge, installation of aggregate crushing plant to produce aggregates from the quarry rock, batching plants to produce concrete mixes, grading of access roads, construction of the contractor's camp and site laboratory.

-related

-infrastructure

-iiii asti utture Mazeras-Kinango Bridge, installation of aggregate crushing plant to produce aggregates from

-the quarry rock, batching plants to produce concrete mixes, grading of access roads, construction of the contractor's camp and site laboratory.
 All these facilities are substantially complete, and production and stockpiling of aggregates has commenced.
 The aggregates crushing plant has started providing some construction materials for use in the different sites.

-Permanent Works: As of 31st January 2025, excavation works, slope protection, and grouting have been ongoing in both the Main Dam and Lower Check Dam sites.
+Permanent Works: As of 30th April 2025, excavation works, slope protection, and grouting have been ongoing in both the Main Dam and Lower Check Dam sites.